 Stress and your adrenal gland

-The adrenal glands – small organs located above the kidney produce hormones like cortisol in response to stress known as “fight or flight response”.
+The adrenal glands are small organs located above the kidney and produce stress hormones such as cortisol in response to stress known as “fight or flight response”.
 The sympathetic nervous system releases stress hormones that cause changes to occur throughout the body like raise blood pressure, transfer blood from our intestines to our extremities, increase heart rate, suppress our immune & digestive system, and increase our blood’s clotting ability.
 When the perceived threat is gone, our parasympathetic nervous system returns our body back to balance.
 In times of chronic stress, this often doesn’t happen quick enough, causing damage to our body.

 Health problems associated with hight cortisol levels include: